OUTLAOUAIT/Deep-Hybrid-Learning-for-Brain-Tumor-Classification/README.md

 In fact, in this work, we will use around 3064 images for training a deep learning model.
 For brain disease recognition, this may not seem much.
 But as we will see later on, this is a good starting point, which gives us a deep learning model that works fairly well.

+## The Brain Tumor Recognition/Classification Dataset

+  We will use the [Brain Tumor Dataset](https://www.contributor-covenant.org/) to train a deep learning model in this work.

+The dataset contains images of brain from different types of tumor.

+This dataset contains a total of 3064 images with three classes:

+Healthy: Leaves with no diseases.
+Powdery: These are the leaves that are affected by powdery mildew disease.
+It is a type of fungal disease that can affect plants based on the time of year.
+You can read more about the disease here.
+Rust: The rust disease can affect different plants.
+It is a type of fungal disease as well.
+You may read more about it here.